4 Speed and 5 Speed Transmissions

 understanding, let alone visualizing how a BMW transmission operates.

-I am putting a link at the beginning of this article to help you with that
+I am putting links at the beginning of this article to help you with that understanding.

 Link #1: This shows how a typical transmission, in this case a drum type cam similar to a Classic K bike, might shift: www.gadgetjq.com/transmission.htm An Airhead shifts similarly except that the shift levers are moved by a flat plate cam.